la2050/archive/_projects/2013/los-angeles-review-of-books.md

-    bringing literature, the arts, and culture to their largest possible audience, and thus to have their greatest impact, to realize their greatest potential. budget explanation: "We have an aspirational budget of $900,000/year, of which we managed to raise $125,000 our first year and $225,000 our second.
-Our staff is a mixture of volunteers and people on minimal consulting stipends, and although we will continue to rely on volunteers, some professional staff is necessary to insure sustainability.
-The budget is divided into six areas: Editorial staff: $300,000 -- Managerial, production, and technical staff: $200,000 -- Contributor payments: $250,000 -- Rent and operating expenses: $75,000 -- Development expenses: $75,000.  --- Our income includes sponsorships from universities, publishers, and other institutions, voluntary memberships at different levels; and other gifts and grants, each projected to account for roughly one-third of our total budget.
-The sponsorship and membership efforts have only just become, so to date, sponsorship income has accounted for 20% of income, membership 5% and gifts and grants 75% (our grantwriting is also just underway, so most of that last figure is from gifts).
-We are glad to provide an spreadsheet with our financial data to date and our projections for the next several years, with detailed income and expenditures.\r\n\r\nThe $100,000 grant from GOOD would be spent in the following manner: $30,000 for contributor payments, directly benefiting Los Angeles writers (this will pay for 150 to 200 reviews, essays, or interviews at $150 to $200 a piece); $15,000 to help pay for our consulting art director, directly benefiting a local artist; $35,000 to help pay editorial staff stipends, again directly benefiting Los Angeles culture workers; $20,000 for multimedia production, directly benefiting local filmmakers.
-All of these workers cobble together livings from multiple sources and have an art practice of their own that these stipends help support.
-The Editor-in-Chief and many of the section editors and contributors who have full-time professional jobs work as volunteers and will continue to work as volunteers."
+    bringing literature, the arts, and culture to their largest possible audience, and thus to have their greatest impact, to realize their greatest potential.
   description: >-
     LARB will provide, for the people of Los Angeles, a source of lifetime learning, global in scope and yet local in its perspective and in many of